-When she's not creating peculiar chorus hooks, translating her songs into Japanese or touring across the globe as the front lady of Chairlift, Caroline Polachek can usually be found writing delectably good electropop in her hometown of Brooklyn.
+When she's not creating peculiar chorus hooks, translating her songs into Japanese, or touring across the globe as the front lady of Chairlift, Caroline Polachek can usually be found writing delectably good electropop in her hometown of Brooklyn.
 On the day we speak, she has swapped her comfortable New York haunt for an unusually grey and wet Los Angeles.
-It's a change of creative scenery that she has always liked, claiming Brooklyn as her "inspiring, psycho-geographical graveyard of memories", while embracing LA's "wild and kind of messed up" spirit too.
-Both cities, evidently, are two juxtaposing ingredients in the Chairlift concoction that have helped make their decade-long career so fruitful.
+It's a change of creative scenery that she has always liked, claiming Brooklyn as her "inspiring, psycho-geographical graveyard of memories," while embracing LA's "wild and kind of messed up" spirit, too.
+Both cities, evidently, are two juxtaposing ingredients in the Chairlift concoction that have helped make the band's decade-long career so fruitful.

 This year spells change, though, both for Caroline and the band.
 As Chairlift — in her own words — is now complete, she's about to set off on one final tour with her bandmate Patrick Wimberly.
 But fans who feel sad at the idea of a Chairlift-less future in music don't need to worry: there's some solo work in the pipeline, and in the eyes of Caroline, it could be her most personal work to date.

-Taking a break from working on her first "straight-down-the-line" record released under her own name, Caroline had the following exchange with The Fifth Sense, in which she discussed ambient music going mainstream, the dogmatic work of Danny L. Harle, and her undying love for the smell of aeroplane soap.
+Taking a break from working on her first "straight-down-the-line" record released under her own name, Caroline had the following exchange with The Fifth Sense, in which she discussed ambient music going mainstream, the dogmatic work of Danny L Harle, and her undying love for the smell of airplane soap.

 You've written two albums as a solo artist before, and are working on your third right now.
 What does working on music solo do to your headspace?
 Do you find it isolating?
 Refreshing?

 You just released Drawing the Target Around The Arrow, which is entirely instrumental.
-Do you think that genre affects the senses in a manner that's different to traditional pop?
+Do you think that genre affects the senses in a manner that's different from traditional pop?